 Amazing Neuroplasticity At Work

 Neuroplasticity has allowed people who have had strokes and brain trauma to recover amazing functionality.
-Because of neroplasticity, congenitally blind people’s brains have figured out new ways to see.
+Because of neuroplasticity, congenitally blind people’s brains have figured out new ways to see.
 Children with cerebral palsy learn to move more gracefully and children with autism make cognitive strides which were thought not possible because of the ability of their brain to change.
 Experience-based neuroplasticity has also been harnessed to ease chronic pain.
 The examples go on and on.

-Because nothing in your brain is hard wired, you can utilize neuroplasticity to replace entrenched, unhealthy behaviors and patterns in your own life with better ones.
+Because nothing in your brain is hard-wired, you can utilize neuroplasticity to replace entrenched, unhealthy behaviors and patterns in your own life with better ones.
 A person has to make the effort to consistently practice the new habit and over time, their brain will respond by making permanent changes to reinforce the new behavior.

 Want to quit smoking?
 Interrupt the pattern habitually, and your brain will become your ally in the effort.
-Your brain can be put to work for you if you want drop 10 pounds, end a drug addiction, or stop biting your fingernails.
+Your brain can be put to work for you if you want to drop 10 pounds, end a drug addiction, or stop biting your fingernails.
 Visualizing can be of help when encouraging neuroplastic change to help end a bad habit because your brain also responds to your thoughts.
-Alter your behavior regularly, and your brain will support you by make physical changes encouraging the new pattern.
+Alter your behavior regularly, and your brain will support you by making physical changes encouraging the new pattern.

 Personally, I quit smoking when, after the brain injury, I couldn’t light up in the hospital for two weeks.
 However, the biggest changes I’ve made are in my thought processes.
 After years of mental health counseling and taking an antidepressant, I still tried to commit suicide.
 Without pills or professional help in the years after the suicide attempt/brain injury, I have literally rewired my brain to think more positively and mindfully to rest in calm and joy.